SuperScript

 It is recommended to read about modifiers prior to reading the detail on this page.
 Read about modifiers here.

-output of a CollectionConverter
+Modifies the string output of a CollectionConverter

 implementation.